The 12 Liverpool players Klopp has sold for £10m+ and how they’ve fared

 Coutinho developed into one of the best midfielders in the world under Klopp and fans were devastated when he left the club for Barcelona in 2018 for £142million.

-The Brazil international has failed to live up to expectations at the Camp Nou, and he struggled to nail down a regular spot in the first-team.
+The Brazil international has failed to live up to expectations at the Camp Nou, and he struggled to nail down a regular spot in the starting lineup.

 Ward only made three first-team appearances in five and a half years at Liverpool and the goalkeeper slipped to fourth choice following the arrival of Alisson.